-When Mdm Violet Teo, 57, returned to Singapore after a work stint in Shanghai some nine years ago, she felt alone.
+When Ms Violet Yeo returned to Singapore after a work stint in Shanghai a decade ago, she felt alone.
 The Masters graduate in Education and Applied Linguistics, had spent some 15 years teaching in international schools in countries, including Brunei, India and America.

 Not long after, Violet’s mother, who was in her 70s, had a fall.
 She then spent three years as a caregiver until her mother passed on in 2011.
 Although Violet was unable to speak Teochew, her mother’s primary language, both mother and daughter were close.

 “At that time, I went through a hard patch.
-I felt angry.
 I was heartbroken.
 My mother meant a lot to me.
 I had spent so many years abroad and did not know anyone in my neighbourhood,” said Violet.